avaframe/FlowPy/readme.md

 ## Running the Code

-Once necessary libraries are installed the model will run via the main.py script.
+Once the necessary libraries are installed the model will run via the main.py script.
 Flow-Py can be run in the terminal or with a simple GUI which helps organize the input date/parameterizations.

 #### Graphical user interface version